stabjana/databases/README.md

-# These are my first steps in REACT
+# These are my first steps in Databases

 We learn new things with practical examples.